-Croatia, Bosnia, Montenegro, Serbia: The role of the regional capacity allocation office CAO14.
-July 2015. / SEE Energy News
+Croatia, Bosnia, Montenegro, Serbia: The role of the regional capacity allocation office CAO, SEE Energy News

 A coordinated auction office established in Podgorica, Montenegro is currently in charge of capacity allocation and a secondary market on two regional borders, namely Croatia-BiH and BiH-Montenegro.
 Serbian TSO EMS is still due to join the platform.

 The long-term market segment, mainly used for the purposes of price hedging emerging from a volatile (spot) market spread, but also used for speculation deals, is currently organised in the form of cross-border capacity allocations.
 Following the centralised approach applied in Central-West and Central-East Europe, where the CASC.eu and CAO auction offices were established quite some time ago, a similar centralised approach has been followed by some South-East European TSOs (SEE TSOs).